The Trusted Traveller

 Leaving Picton or Blenheim in the Marlborough Region of New Zealand’s South Island, there are two routes you can take to reach the Wild West Coast.
 Both routes join about halfway to the coast, one offering a quicker more direct route, the other is a bit more scenic.

-For me drive I chose the scenic route because really, that’s what this trip was all about for me, spectacular scenic drives.
+For this New Zealand West Coast drive we will look at the scenic route because really, that’s what a road trip all about, spectacular scenic drives.

 Driving New Zealand's Wild West Coast - The Trusted Traveller

 This route is just over 600 km which could easily be driven in one day.
-However, if you want to see many of the sights and experience some of the beautiful nature along the way, I suggest tackling it over two days like I did.
-The obvious half way point being Punakaiki.
+However, if you want to see many of the sights and experience some of the beautiful nature along the way, I suggest tackling it over two days with an overnight stop in Punakaiki which is right on the halfway point.

 Havelock